-The game features a roster of 24 fighters from Dragon Ball Z and Super, 21 of whom are available right away.
+The game features a roster of 24 fighters from Dragon Ball Z and Super, 21 of whom are available right away — with two more currently available as downloadable content.
 The characters all use many of their signature moves from the show.
 Not every fighter can do every move in DBZ history, but each one has a look and feel that’s distinct, and conveys personality.

 The game makes the most of its aesthetic by piling on crazy visual effects.
 Every match is chock full of giant colorful energy beams and exploding auras.
 Though the fights are 3-on-3, which means there can technically be as many as six characters on-screen at once, it’s never hard to keep track of what’s going on in the fight.
 It’s difficult to balance flash with function, but FighterZ has done it.

 Those impressive visuals don’t come without a cost, though.
 On Xbox One, it takes more than 30 seconds to load in and out of local and story mode matches.
 Even without lobby wait times and connection issues, you will spend a good amount of time waiting for fights to start and end.